We take the safeguarding and care of children, young people, victims of domestic abuse and vulnerable adults very seriously.

 Any allegation or concern regarding the abuse of a child or vulnerable adult must be treated seriously and reported as soon as possible.
 A concern can arise when you observe or suspect abusive behaviour, when an allegation is made or disclosed, or where there are indicators (signs and symptoms) of suspected abuse on the victim.

-There are two ways for you to report a safeguarding concern:
+There are several ways for you to report a safeguarding concern:

-- Or to the Diocesan Safeguarding Officer, Stuart Nimmo.
+- Or the Diocesan Safeguarding Caseworker, Erica Hegg.